 If you read a poem, read an excerpt from a book, sing a hymn, have the choir perform, or play a CD in your worship space, for your worshiping congregation, you are exempt from the normal prohibitions in the copyright laws against public performances.
 But when you record or stream a service the rules change drastically.

-- We have a curated list of all of the Hymns and Readings that may be used in broadcast UU worship without special permission
+- The above page includes a curated list of all of the Hymns and Readings (PDF) that may be used in broadcast UU worship without special permission

 - The Association for UU Music Ministries has a crowd-sourced list of works that have temporary permissions granted by composers, etc. for live streaming during the COVID-19 social distancing protocol.